Key takeaways

 The most important difference between maglocks and electric strikes is how they work during a blackout.

-Because magnetic locks unlock when there’s no power, they’re perfect for high-traffic areas people need access to in a blackout.
-Electric strikes are the opposite — they lock in an outage, ensuring the safety of critical areas.
+Because magnetic locks unlock when there’s no power, they’re perfect for high-traffic areas that people need access to during a blackout.
+Electric strikes are the opposite—they lock in an outage, ensuring the safety of critical areas.

 Learn more about electric strikes vs. magnetic locks here: